Use tax

 A use tax is a type of tax levied in the United States by numerous state governments.
 It is essentially the same as a sales tax but is applied not where a product or service was sold but where a merchant bought a product or service and then converted it for its own use, without having paid tax when it was initially purchased.
 Use taxes are functionally equivalent to sales taxes.
-They are typically levied upon the use, storage, enjoyment, or other consumption in the state of tangible personal property that has not been subjected to a sales tax.
+They are typically levied on the use, storage, enjoyment, or other consumption of tangible personal property within the state that has not been subject to a sales tax.

 Introduction

-Use tax is assessed upon tangible personal property and taxable services purchased by a resident or entity doing business in the taxing state upon the use, storage, enjoyment or consumption of the good or service, regardless of origin of the purchase.
+Use tax is assessed upon tangible personal property and taxable services purchased by a resident or entity doing business in the taxing state upon the use, storage, enjoyment, or consumption of the good or service, regardless of origin of the purchase.
 Use taxes are designed to discourage the purchase of products that are not subject to the sales tax within a taxing jurisdiction.
 Use tax may be applied to purchases from out-of-state vendors that are not required to collect tax on their sales within the state.
-The use tax imposes a compensating tax equal in amount to the sales tax that would have been imposed on the sale of the property, if the sale had occurred within the state's taxing jurisdiction.
+The use tax imposes a compensating tax equal in amount to the sales tax that would have been imposed on the sale of the property if the sale had occurred within the state's taxing jurisdiction.
 The use tax is typically assessed at the same rate as the sales tax that would have been owed, and generally the taxability of the good or service does not vary.
-However, there are some instances where the sales tax rate and the use tax rate vary.
+However, there are instances in which the sales tax rate and the use tax rate differ.

-For example, a resident of Massachusetts, with a 6.25% "sales and use tax" on certain goods and services, purchases non-exempt goods or services in New Hampshire for use, storage or other consumption in Massachusetts.
-Under New Hampshire law, the New Hampshire vendor collects no sales taxes on the goods, but the Massachusetts purchaser/user must still pay 6.25% of the sales price directly to the Department of Revenue in Massachusetts as a use tax.
-If the same goods are purchased in a US state that does collect sales tax for such goods at time of purchase, whatever taxes were paid by the purchaser to that state can be deducted (as a tax credit) from the 6.25% owed for subsequent use, storage or consumption in Massachusetts.
-With few exceptions, no state's vendors will charge the native state's sales tax on goods shipped out of state, meaning all goods ordered from out-of-state are essentially free of sales tax.
-The purchaser is therefore required to declare and pay the use tax to his home state on these ordered goods.
+For example, a resident of Massachusetts, with a 6.25% "sales and use tax" on certain goods and services, purchases non-exempt goods or services in New Hampshire for use, storage, or other consumption in Massachusetts.
+Under New Hampshire law, the New Hampshire vendor collects no sales tax on the goods, but the Massachusetts purchaser/user must still pay 6.25% of the sales price directly to the Massachusetts Department of Revenue as a use tax.
+If the same goods are purchased in a US state that collects sales tax for such goods at the time of purchase, whatever taxes were paid by the purchaser to that state can be deducted (as a tax credit) from the 6.25% owed for subsequent use, storage, or consumption in Massachusetts.
+For example, if the Massachusetts resident had driven over the border to Vermont and paid 6% sales tax to purchase an item, only the difference of 0.25% would be due in Massachusetts.
+With few exceptions, no state's vendors will charge the native state's sales tax on goods shipped out of state, meaning all goods ordered from out of state are essentially free of sales tax.
+The purchaser is therefore required to declare and pay the use tax to their home state on these ordered goods.